Dengyuemed/dengyuemed.github.io/_posts/2026-04-09-innovation-drug-rd-trends-global-supply-chain.md

 - Manufacturing ensures quality and cost control
 - Distribution defines accessibility

-Platforms like DengYueMed play a key role in connecting global pharmaceutical resources and enabling cross-border access.
+Platforms like [DengYueMed](https://dengyuemed.com/) play a key role in connecting global pharmaceutical resources and enabling cross-border access.
+Through integrated services such as import/export, clinical supply, and regulatory support, companies can accelerate the delivery of innovative therapies worldwide (learn more about [Pharmaceutical Wholesaler Services](https://dengyuemed.com/pharmaceutical-wholesaler/?utm_source=chatgpt.com)).

 ---